alexstridefs/sample-traffic-server-java/README.md

-# My Service API Documentation
+# TestAgentApplication API Documentation

-Welcome to the API documentation for My Service.
+Welcome to the API documentation for the TestAgentAppication.
 This service allows you to configure a server to send traffic to a specified URL at a configurable rate.
 You can start, stop, and modify this traffic through our RESTful API.

 ## Base URL